jabyrd3/rover/readme.md

 ### Caveats, rules

 Please let us know if any directions don't make sense.
 Feel free to ask questions.
 I threw this together today really quickly and there's definitely edge cases I haven't considered.
-You can edit anything in challenge.js above line 62 (for instance: creating a variable to stash dead rovers).
+You can edit anythign in challenge.js, but you might break things if you edit function names or the window bindings at the end of the file.
+Refresh early, refresh often.